Skip to Content

 Instructions

-1. Line a baking pan with parchment paper and set aside.
+1. Line a baking pan with parchment paper and set it aside.

-2. Place the dates and cashews in the container of a food processor and pulse until the mixture resembles a coarse meal.
+2. Place the dates and cashews in a food processor and pulse until the mixture resembles a coarse meal.

-3. Add the almond butter, coconut milk, cocoa powder, (100% cacao powder for Whole30) vanilla (Omit for Whole30) and sea salt to the food processor and process until the mixture just starts to clump together.
+3. Add the almond butter, coconut milk, cocoa powder, vanilla, and sea salt to the food processor and process until the mixture starts to form clumps.

-5. Roll out 1 tablespoon size portions of the mixture into balls and place them on the prepared baking sheet.
+5. Roll out tablespoon-sized portions of the mixture into balls and place them on the prepared baking sheet.

-6. Place the baking sheet into the refrigerator or freezer for 30-60 minutes or until they are firm.
+6. Place the baking sheet in the refrigerator or freezer for 30-60 minutes or until they become firm.

-7. Heat the coconut butter in the microwave and place it into an icing bag and drizzle over the cooled energy bites.
+7. Heat the coconut butter in the microwave.
+Place it into an icing bag and drizzle itover the cooled energy bites.

-8. Transfer to an airtight container and store in the refrigerator.
+8. Transfer the energy bites to an airtight container.
+Store them in the refrigerator.
 These bites also freeze well.

 Nutrition Information: